Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 Notes:

-orage: values present in the POV
+orange: values present in the POV
 green: hash of the siblings node required for the pov
 white: hash of the nodes that are constructed with orange and green nodes
 red: not required hash